nairnavin/practical-nomad-consul/README.md

 We will be using the classic spring-petclinic app (https://github.com/spring-petclinic) to demo the setup using Nomad and Consul.

-This tutorial will include the following:
+This tutorial is made of two parts.
+Part 1 will include the following:
 1. Setup an Nginx server running on Nomad to serve html, js, images etc built using AngularJs.
 The Nginc server will have envoy as a sidecar for service mesh.
 2. Setup a springboot rest api running on Nomad.
-This workload will have envoy as a sidecar for service mesh.
+This workload will have envoy as a sidecar for service mesh and mTLS.
 3. Setup an envoy ingress gateway to communicate with the web and rest services using mTLS and provide a way of internally load balancing the instances of web and rest services.
 4. Setup a terminating gateway to route traffic outside the cluster
 5. Setup an PostgreSQL DB outside the Nomad cluster which gets traffic from the cluster via the terminating gateway.
 6. Setup Fabio to load balance the ingress gateways for HA.

+Part 2 shows a CD pipeline to deploy the api and webapp using Jenkins and Jfrog into the nomad cluster.

 ## Pre-requisites